ornao/pp5_vintage/README.md

 - add form validation to profile number field as currently can add text to number field
 - add more products to site so users can avail of more products
 - add more form validation to reviews as currently any user can make a review on any bought item, would like to restrict this in future to only user who bought item can make review on
-- actually send newsletter with products details to user rather than just subscribe to mailing list
-- change email verification to display sites name
-- get order confrimation email working so sends actual email of order, atm just viewable order history in profile
+- have an automated email send to users when they subscribe to newsletter (mailchimp requires paid subscription to avail of this service that is why i have not used it as part of this project)
 - increased automated testing including testing coverage
-- had to make email verification optional at end as 500 server error, made optional so could still use site

 ## Deployment